Imperial Coronation (Fabergé egg)

-The Imperial Coronation egg is a jewelled Fabergé egg made under the supervision of the Russian jeweller Peter Carl Fabergé in 1897 by Fabergé ateliers, Mikhail Perkhin and Henrik Wigstrom.
+The Imperial Coronation egg is a jewelled Fabergé egg made under the supervision of the Russian jeweller, Peter Carl Fabergé, in 1897 by Fabergé ateliers, Mikhail Perkhin and Henrik Wigstrom.
 The egg was made to commemorate Tsarina, Empress Alexandra Fyodorovna.

-It was frequently on exhibition at The Hermitage Museum (specifically the Winter Palace) in St. Petersburg, Russia, and also materialized in various museums worldwide, placed in temporary exhibits there.
+It was frequently on exhibition at The Hermitage Museum (specifically the Winter Palace) in St. Petersburg, Russia, and also materialised in various museums worldwide, placed in temporary exhibits there.
 It is currently owned by one of the Russian oligarchs, Viktor Vekselberg.

 Design

 The egg is made from gold with translucent lime yellow enamel on a guilloché field of starbursts and is in reference to the cloth-of-gold robe worn by the Tsarina at her Coronation.

 It is trellised with bands of greenish gold laurel leaves mounted at each intersection by a gold Imperial double-headed eagle enamelled opaque black, and set with a rose diamond on its chest.
 This pattern was also drawn from the Coronation robe worn by the Empress.

 A large portrait diamond is set in the top of the egg within a cluster of ten brilliant diamonds; through the table of this stone, the monogram of the Empress can be seen.
-At the other, more narrow end, a smaller portrait diamond is set within a cluster of rose diamonds surrounded by a flower motif made of 20 narrow gold petals.
-At this end of the egg the portrait diamond covers the date 1897 inscribed on a plaque similar to that of the monogram.
+At the other more narrow end, a smaller portrait diamond is set within a cluster of rose diamonds surrounded by a flower motif made of 20 narrow gold petals.
+At this end of the egg, the portrait diamond covers the date 1897 inscribed on a plaque similar to that of the monogram.
 The egg was presented together with a glass-enclosed jadeite stand for the display of the carriage at a cost of 5650 rubles.

 Surprise

-Fitted inside a velvet-lined compartment is a precise replica, less than 4 in long, of the 18th-century Imperial coach that carried the Tsarina Alexandra to her coronation at Moscow's Uspensky Cathedral.
+Fitted inside a velvet-lined compartment is a precise replica, less than 4 in long, of the 18th-century Imperial coach that carried the Tsarina Alexandra to her coronation at Moscow's Dormition Cathedral.

 The red colour of the original coach was recreated using strawberry coloured translucent enamel and the blue upholstery of the interior was also reproduced in enamels.
 The coach is surmounted by the Imperial Crown in rose diamonds and six double-headed eagles on the roof; it is fitted with engraved rock crystal windows and platinum tyres decorated with a diamond-set trellis in gold and an Imperial eagle in diamonds at either door.
 The miniature is complete with moving wheels, opening doors, actual C-spring shock absorbers and a tiny folding step-stair.

 Missing surprises include an emerald or diamond pendant that hung inside the replica coach, a glass-enclosed jadeite stand for the display of the carriage as well as a stand made of silver-gilt wire.

+The unique design of the carriage was made by the young master Georg Stein, who repeatedly visited the royal stables at St. Petersburg so that all parts of the model would accurately depict the carriage.